Testing quantum satisfiability: Introduction

 \subsection{Acknowledgements}

 We thank Niel de Beaudrap and Aram Harrow for useful discussions.
+We also thank our anonymous referees whose suggestions and comments have greatly improved the presentation of these results.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 817581).
 We acknowledge support from EPSRC grant EP/T001062/1.